gridcoin-community/Gridcoin-Site/wiki/faq.md

 try running `consolidateunspent <address>`.
 After this finishes, try sending the transaction again.
 This may require multiple rounds of the command if you have a lot of small transactions.

+---
+## Windows Only

+---
+### How can I move my data folder?

+1. Close your wallet.
+2. Move all data from the current location to the new location.
+The default location of the data is `%appdata%\GridcoinResearch`.
+3. After you move the contents of the folder, right click the Gridcoin Shortcut, select properties, and add `-choosedatadir` to the end.

+4. Run the wallet.
+5. It will show the dialog box to choose the data directory.
+6. Choose the new location.
+7. Right-click the Gridcoin Shortcut, select properties, and remove `-choosedatadir`

+---